 Each company and their affiliated brand have a story to tell.
 The challenge lies in finding the right story.
-Many companies choose to focus on the backgrounds of their founders to establish authenticity, the value that their product or service provides to establish expertise, and the impact their company has on local communities to establish trust.
+Many companies choose to focus on the backgrounds of their founders to establish authenticity, the value that their product or service provides to customers, or the impact their company has on local communities and employees.
 As these stories are told, social media offers the ideal platform to broadcast them throughout the world.
 By sharing these stories online, it becomes easier for customers to engage and interact with the company and familiarize themselves with the brand, which goes a long way in building trust and appreciation over time and also helps the company manage their reputation and public image.

 3. Establishing Personal Relationships with Customers

 Not only are customers drawn to the established authenticity of a brand, but they are also far more likely to engage with businesses that actively manage their social channels.
-By responding to comments and messages and sharing timely and relevant posts on their channels, companies can foster genuine interactions with customers that build loyalty and make customers more willing to purchase products or services from the company in the future.
-Data shows that businesses that are active on their accounts are able to grow their following much faster and have a more engaged community of followers, which can prove largely beneficial in building support and appreciation for a company’s products and services.
+By responding to comments and messages and sharing timely and relevant posts through their accounts, companies can foster genuine interactions with customers that build loyalty and make customers more willing to purchase products or services.
+Data shows that businesses that are active on their accounts are able to grow their following much faster and have a more engaged community of followers, which can prove largely beneficial in building support and appreciation for a company over time.

 4. Gaining Marketplace Insights

 On a related note, social media metrics can also help businesses evaluate their competitors and study how they engage with their own customers, portray themselves in the public eye, and attempt to elevate their brand over various platforms.
-These analyses can help a business determine what might and might not work for their own social media following, and it enables them to adjust their own marketing strategy based on the past results of other peers in their industry.
+This analysis can help a business determine what will and won’t work for their own social media following, and it enables them to adjust their own marketing strategy based on the past results of industry peers.